kazupon/textlint-rule-no-pair/README.md

 ## 🙌 Contributing guidelines

-If you are interested in contributing to `textlint-rule-no-bracket`, I highly recommend checking out [the contributing guidelines](/CONTRIBUTING.md) here.
+If you are interested in contributing to `textlint-rule-no-pair`, I highly recommend checking out [the contributing guidelines](/CONTRIBUTING.md) here.
 You'll find all the relevant information such as [how to make a PR](/CONTRIBUTING.md#pull-request-guidelines), [how to setup development](/CONTRIBUTING.md#development-setup)) etc., there.

 ## ©️ License